agile-students-fall2025/2-git-practice-Amyliao0/README.md

 I also appreciated how the piece highlights the importance of automated tests.
 They serve as a safety net, ensuring that as we clean up and reorganize the code, functionality remains intact.
 This mindset feels empowering — it shows that software engineering is not about writing flawless code the first time, but about building systems that can adapt and grow.

+Leo Fu comment--
+I think the insight is pretty important.
+Iteration during the development is so crucial and decision should be made during this process.